rabbitmq/rabbitmq-server/deps/rabbitmq_peer_discovery_k8s/examples/gke/README.md

 This is covered in a dedicated section of the RabbitMQ clustering guide: [Restarts and Health Checks (Readiness Probes)](https://www.rabbitmq.com/clustering.html#restarting-readiness-probes).

-The [readiness probe section](https://github.com/rabbitmq/rabbitmq-peer-discovery-k8s/blob/master/examples/gke/statefulset.yaml#L132-L143) in the Stateful Set definition file demonstrates how to configure the probe.
+The [readiness probe section](https://github.com/rabbitmq/rabbitmq-peer-discovery-k8s/blob/master/examples/gke/statefulset.yaml#L132-L143) in the Stateful Set definition file demonstrates how to configure a readiness probe.

 ## Liveness Probe